Stock Takes: Why a2 is out of favour, and a role reversal for Fonterra

 What’s eating a2 Milk?

-The infant formula marketer’s share price was has fallen sharply over the past month or so.
+The infant formula marketer’s share price has fallen sharply over the past month or so.

 Today, the former high flier trades at around $5.30, down from almost $8.00 on July 30.